 – Low stability = identity hijack.

-Therefore, Identity cannot update when overwhelmed.
-If there are too many internal and external influences on an individual's emotional state, meaningful and productive identity change becomes difficult.
-If an individual is overly occupied or carrying emotional weight or trauma, probability fields collapse because the mind is focused on maintining stability of identity and a coherent narrative rather than focusing on possibility.
-This is why it can feel like "What's the point?"
-This is psychological drift, and it happens when emotional weather consistently overrides intention.
+As stated before, identity cannot update when overwhelmed.
+If there are too many internal and external influences on an individual’s emotional state, meaningful and productive identity change becomes difficult.
+If an individual is overly occupied, stressed, or carrying emotional weight or trauma, probability fields collapse because the mind is focused on maintaining stability of identity and a coherent narrative rather than focusing on possibility.
+Psychologist Abraham Maslow’s hierarchy of needs illustrates this:

 Emotional regulation becomes a core Continuist competency, valuing practice or understanding of Stoicism.